-Reimbursement is per visit and is generally limited to twice every 12 months and is not separately payable if rendered on the same day as another payable procedure other than diagnostic services.
+Reimbursement is per visit and is generally limited to once every 3 months and is not separately payable if rendered on the same day as another payable procedure other than diagnostic services.

 Please include tooth number or area and a description of the procedure rendered.